Ali-Aftab/Todos/README.md

 ## Get Started

-There are two ways to run this application:
+1. Fork this repo to your personal

-1. In your terminal type `git clone https://github.com/bellhops/ali-aftab`
+2. In your terminal type `git clone https://github.com/(YOURGITHUBPROFILE)/Todos`
-2. Access the folder with `cd ali-aftab`
+3. Access the folder with `cd Todos`
-3. Install the required modules with `npm install`
+4. Install the required modules with `npm install`
-4. There are two ways to run this application:
+5. There are two ways to run this application:

 - **Development** mode - type `npm run dev` to run the developer mode of the application (enables hot-code reloading and error reporting)
 - **Production** mode - type `npm run build` to build the optimized production build of the application and then type `npm run start` to run the production build